 UNT’s expanding presence in Frisco provides new, innovative opportunities for faculty and students

-UNT’s expansion into Frisco, aka Sports City, USA, and the nation’s second fastest-growing city, is expected to provide opportunities for students and faculty.
+The goal of UNT at Frisco is to create problem-based learning that builds critical thinking and provides students with opportunities to work on projects alongside industry partners combined with convenient, innovative curriculum.
+UNT’s expansion into Frisco, aka Sports City, USA, and the nation’s second fastest-growing city, is expected to provide new opportunities for both students and faculty.

-In April, more than 130 faculty and staff met with President Neal Smatresk and Provost Jennifer Cowley to brainstorm the components of a 21st century student learning experience and to identify ways partnerships with corporations can strengthen their business and UNT while promoting real-world, hands-on student learning.
+In April of 2019, more than 130 faculty and staff met with President Neal Smatresk and Provost Jennifer Cowley to brainstorm the components of a 21st century student learning experience and to identify ways partnerships with corporations can strengthen their business and UNT while promoting real-world, hands-on student learning.

 In the video: In April, President Smatresk and Provost Cowley hosted a town hall meeting to discuss the opportunities for partnerships to advance the student experience.